 Yet it’s the largest garden of them all that often gets overlooked, perhaps due to its location just on the outskirts of centro.
 We find the tree-filled Community Garden (Alameda Hidalgo) to be well worth a 5-minute walk to have a sense of nature from right within the city.

 8) Learn the Sordid History of Cerro de las Campanas National Park

-Cerro de las Campanas is a Mexico National Park that you can find right within Queretaro.
+Cerro de las Campanas is a Mexico National Park located right within Queretaro.
 While the grounds of this National Park are scenic, the importance of the park is actually more for its historical significance than its natural beauty.
 Even if you’re not aware of the history this site holds, taking a stroll around the park still makes for a very worthwhile thing to do in Queretaro.

 We’ll help briefly get you up-to-speed now about the history of Cerro de las Campanas.
-This National Park on this hillside where the Mexican Emperor Maximilian I surrendered and was later executed.
+This National Park is on this hillside where the Mexican Emperor Maximilian I surrendered and also later executed in the same spot.
 It was these events in 1867 that signified the end of the French Intervention and the fall of the Second Mexican Empire.
 Today you can visit the Austrian-built chapel on this hillside that now honors Maximilian I.